 Glory Hole is a work in progress which brings together photography and video to present the Bois de Boulogne.
 A former hunting ground for the Kings of France, this public park has become the largest spot for relaxation in the west of Paris.
 With a surface area of about 850 hectares, it is one of the lungs of the capital.
 With this project, I wish to document the unknown facets of the park.
 Whether it is a place to walk or work, a clandestine area or an object of fantasy hiding an ungraspable reality, the Bois is a miniature Paris where passers-by mix with one another or avoid each other carefully.

 Etienne Malapert is a French photographer born in 1991 in Paris, and who lives and works in Lausanne.
 He obtained his baccalaureate in Applied Arts in 2010 and did a one-year foundation course at the Ateliers de Sèvres.
-He obtained a Bachelor in Photography with honours from the ECAL and received the sustainable development BG (Bonnard Gardel) Prize 2015.
-He won the Swiss Design Awards 2016 with his project “The City of Possibilities”.
-He was also selected for the Taylor Wessing Photographic Portrait Prize 2016.
+He obtained a Bachelor in Photography with honours from the ECAL.
+He won the Swiss Design Awards 2016 with his project “The City of Possibilities” and was also selected for the Taylor Wessing Photographic Portrait Prize 2016.
+He has exhibited his work in several group exhibitions, such as «Voix off» in Arles 2017 or «Les usages du monde» in Lille in 2020.
+His first monograph, The City of Possibilities was published by art&fiction in 2021.